Traffic Manager endpoints

 Some more considerations apply when configuring Web Apps as endpoints in Traffic Manager:

-- Only Web Apps at the 'Standard' SKU or above are eligible for use with Traffic Manager.
+- Only Web Apps at the Standard SKU or higher are eligible for use with Traffic Manager.
 Attempts to add a Web App of a lower SKU fail.
 Downgrading the SKU of an existing Web App results in Traffic Manager no longer sending traffic to that Web App.
-For more information on supported plans, see the App Service Plans
+For more information on supported plans, see the App Service Plans.

 - Each Traffic Manager profile can have at most one Web App endpoint from each Azure region.
 To work around for this constraint, you can configure a Web App as an External endpoint.
 For more information, see the FAQ.